How to balance a startup business with family life

 Set some business boundaries

 It’s important to try and set some boundaries to help balance work and family life.
 It might be that you don’t work on a particular day for example and it’s OK to inform your customers about this.
 Transparency is key and explaining that you ‘do the school/nursery run’ or ‘go swimming with your kids every Tuesday after work’ will be understood by most people and if it’s not, you’ve got to ask yourself if they are the type of customer you are happy to work for?

 Look after yourself

-Sometimes your own health and well-being is put on the back burner in the first few months when you are starting out and let’s be honest it can sometimes be a small victory if you manage to get the kids down, order a pizza and get to bed by midnight!
+Sometimes your own health and well-being are put on the back burner in the first few months when you are starting out and let’s be honest it can sometimes be a small victory if you manage to get the kids down, order a pizza and get to bed by midnight!
 But on the more organised days, it’s important to try and look after yourself, eat well and exercise, this will only help you to do those long crazy days.
-You can even use your ‘take time out’ to go for a walk and listen to that podcast; working on your business and getting fit at the same time, win win!
+You can even use your ‘take time out’ to go for a walk and listen to that podcast; working on your business and getting fit at the same time, win-win!